Shawn-callistus/Optimization-Techniques/README.md

 * ### Implementation of Neural networks using Keras on the given dataset along with the following optimisations algorithms
    *  ####  Ant Colony Optimisation
-         It is a metaheuristic optimization algorithm inspired by the behavior of ants.
-It is commonly used to solve combinatorial optimization problems like the Traveling Salesman Problem (TSP), the job shop scheduling problem, the vehicle routing problem, and the Knapsack problem.
+         Ant Colony Optimization (ACO) is a powerful algorithm for solving complex optimization problems.
+It is inspired by the way ants find the shortest path between their nest and a food source by depositing and following pheromone trails.
+This repository provides a Python implementation of the ACO algorithm, which can be adapted for various optimization tasks.
-   *    Paricle Swarm Optimisation
+   *   #### Paricle Swarm Optimisation
    *    Cultural Algorithm
    *    Genetic Algorithm